Mother Bird Symbolism: Birds that Represent Motherhood

 Top Eight Birds as Symbols of Motherhood in History and Cultural Lore

 Dove: Associated with peace, love and tranquility, the dove is a companion of Venus (Roman goddess of love).
 The dove is also a common symbol of the Virgin Mother Mary and is portrayed in Christian art as a representation of selfless love and the sacrifice every mother makes for the well-being of their offspring.
+The dove is included in this list for mother bird symbolism because of her meanings of devotion and compassion.
 More about the Dove here.

 Hen: We’ve all heard the expression “mother hen” and those of us who’ve had the experience of observing mother hens with their chicks know why the term was coined.
 They are diligent in seeing to the needs of their newborns.
 Furthermore, they are excellent teachers to their offspring.
 They give their little ones everything they need to know to survive.
 Then, quite suddenly, the mother hen completely disassociates with the chicks.
 This back-turning to their young is essential for the survival of these chicks.
 It might be considered “tough love” but the chick has no choice but to sink or swim.